yandex-research/rtdl-revisiting-models/README.md

 :package: [pip-installable package](https://yandex-research.github.io/tabular-dl-revisiting-models)
 :books: [Other projects on tabular deep learning](https://github.com/Yura52/rtdl#papers-and-projects)

-**The rest of this document describes how to reproduce the results reported in the paper.**
+**The rest of this document describes how to reproduce the results reported in the paper.** The source code of the Python package is located in the `package/` directory.

 ---